 The provider does not appear in a thread

-Make sure you configured it on the same gateway you are currently using.
+Make sure you configured it in the same workspace and gateway you are currently using.

 Model listing fails